hee6904/gscaLCA/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is the second submission after revise.
+* We received feedback on our R package version 0.0.1.
+After revise, we resubmit it as version 0.0.2

-* Win-builder generated 1 NOTE: * possibly misspelled words in DESCRIPTION, but the spelling is correct
+* Win-builder generated 1 NOTE: * possibly misspelled words in DESCRIPTION, but the spelling is correct.

-* The 'doSNOW' package cannot substituted with other packages in order to show progress bar with multiple core running.
+* The 'doSNOW' package cannot be replaced with other packages in order to show the progress bar with multiple core running.

-* The examples in this package uses a single core.
-According to preference by users, multiple core can be used.
+* The examples in this package use a single core.
+According to preference by users, multiple cores can be used.

-* Our program provides information as both forms of an object and printed output in console.
+* This packcage provides both an object of information and printed output in console.
-We think that printing out the output in the console is really important.
-It will be convenient for users.
+We think that printing out the output in the console is crucial, and it will be convenient for users.